Railtrack: Management

 Robert Horton was the first chairman of Railtrack; he resigned from this role in early 1999 amid reports of disagreements between Horton and the company's then-chief executive Gerald Corbett.
 Steve Marshall became the company's next chairman; following the company's entering into receivership, he announced his own resignation in October 2001 and actually stood down in March 2002.
 That same month, Geoffrey Howe was appointed chairman of Railtrack Group (the part of the business not in administration) and quickly pursued a strategy of seeking compensation from the British government.

 Railtrack's first Chief Executive, John Edmonds, was a keen proponent of outsourcing the company's engineering activities and driving down costs.
 During late 1997, Gerald Corbett succeeded Edmonds as chief executive.
 During his tenure, numerous accidents occurred; Corbett issued multiple apologies and issued recommendations for reforms of the rail industry.
-In November 2000, Corbett issued his resignation, having been publicly called on to do so by multiple politicians and public figures.
+In November 2000, Corbett submitted his resignation, having been publicly called on to do so by multiple politicians and public figures.
 Corbett was Railtrack's chief executive as it went into receivership.